About the Author

-As part of the pharmacovigilance requirements in Saudi Arabia, the SFDA requires marketing authorisation holders (MAHs) to submit all the Individual Case Safety Reports (ICSR) to the Saudi national pharmacovigilance centre (NPC).
-The submission must be done by the appointed local qualified person responsible for pharmacovigilance (QPPV) in Saudi.
+As part of the pharmacovigilance requirements in Saudi Arabia, marketing authorization holders (MAHs) must submit all local Individual Case Safety Reports (ICSRs) to the Saudi Food and Drug Authority (SFDA).
+The appointed local Saudi qualified person responsible for pharmacovigilance (QPPV) has to perform the submission directly to the SFDA.

-On this regard, we find many companies need to know the related regulations and how this process should take place.
+In this regard, many companies need to know the related regulations and how this process should occur.
 This article will outline the basic requirements for adverse drug reaction submission, who should submit the reports, and within what timelines.

 What is ICSR?

-ICSR is a reporting format for one or more suspected adverse drug reactions to a pharmaceutical product that occurs in a patient at a given time.
-Every MAH is responsible for collecting all reports of potential adverse reactions related to their medicinal products that come from solicited or unsolicited sources.
-A pharmacovigilance system should be designed for this purpose, allowing for adequate data collection for the scientific assessment of such reports.
+ICSR is a reporting format for one or more suspected adverse drug reactions (ADRs) to a pharmaceutical product that occur in a patient at a given time.
+Every MAH is responsible for collecting all reports of potential adverse reactions related to their medicinal products from solicited or unsolicited sources.
+A pharmacovigilance system should be designed for this purpose, enabling the collection of adequate data for the scientific assessment of such reports.
 The obtained reports for clinical evaluation are authentic, readable, accurate, consistent, verified, and completed.
 Following the applicable SFDA regulation of data protection, all notifications containing pharmacovigilance data shall be documented and archived.

 MAH Responsibilities